-As can be perceived from the literature, it is difficult (if not impossible) to develop a distributed solution method with convergence guarantee for \eqref{pp:problem template} due to the lack of a well-behaved last block satisfying \textbf{condition} a) and b).
+As can be perceived from the literature, it is difficult (if not impossible) to develop a distributed method with convergence guarantee for \eqref{pp:problem template} due to the lack of a well-behaved last block satisfying \textbf{condition} a) and b).
 The work \cite{chatzipanagiotis2017convergence} provided a solution with local convergence guarantee but can not handle the probable composite objective components $g$.
-Though the idea of introducing slack variables proposed in \cite{sun2019two} can provide a solution with global convergence guarantee but at the cost of heavy iteration complexity caused by the two-level structure.
+Though the idea of introducing slack variables in \cite{sun2019two} can provide a solution with global convergence guarantee but at the cost of heavy iteration complexity caused by the two-level structure.
 Despite these limitations, what we can learn from the literature is that the behaviors of dual variables is important to draw the convergence of ADMM for nonconvex problems.

-This paper focuses on developing a distributed solution method for problem \eqref{pp:problem template} with theoretical convergence guarantee.
-Our main contributions are \begin{itemize} \item We propose a proximal ADMM by revising the dual update procedure of the classic ADMM into a discounted manner.
-This leads to the boundness of dual updates, which is critical to establish the convergence. \item We establish the global convergence of the method towards approximate stationary points by identifying a proper Lyapunov function which shows the required sufficiently decreasing and lower bounded property. \item We showcase the performance of the proposed distributed method with a numerical example and a concrete application arising from smart buildings, which demonstrate the method's effectiveness. \end{itemize} The reminder of this paper is organized as follows.
+This paper focuses on developing a distributed method for problem \eqref{pp:problem template} with theoretical convergence guarantee.
+Our main contributions are \begin{itemize} \item We propose a proximal ADMM by revising the dual update procedure of classic ADMM into a discounted manner.
+This leads to the boundness of dual updates, which is critical to establish the convergence. \item We establish the global convergence of the method towards approximate stationary points by identifying a proper Lyapunov function which is sufficiently decreasing and lower bounded as required. \item We showcase the performance of the distributed method with a numerical example and a concrete application arising from smart buildings, which demonstrate the method's effectiveness. \end{itemize} The reminder of this paper is organized as follows.
 In Section 2, we present the proximal ADMM.
 In Section 3, we study the convergence of the method.
-In Section 4, we showcase the method with a numerical example and the smart building application.
+In Section 4, we showcase the method's performance with a numerical example and smart building application.
 In Section 5, we conclude this paper and discuss the future work.